gradle/gradle/design-docs/unified-configuration-and-task-model.md

 1. ~~Project extension configured during afterEvaluate() registered as model element has configuration made during afterEvaluate()~~
 1. ~~Task created in afterEvaluate() should be visible for a rule taking TaskContainer as an _input_~~

-## ~~Build user applies rule source class in similar manner to applying a plugin~~

-This story makes it more convenient to write a plugin that is exclusively based on model rules, while keeping the implementation details of such a plugin transparent to the user.

-Support for applying a `@RuleSource` annotated classes that don't implement `Plugin` will be added to `PluginAware.apply(Closure)` and `PluginAware.apply(Map)`:

-- rule source plugins can be applied using an id
-- rule source plugins (and `Plugin` implementing classes) can be applied by type using a new `type` method/key, i.e. `apply type: MyRuleSource`

-The `@RuleSource` annotation can still be used on a nested class in a `Plugin` implementation.

-A new API for querying applied plugins that supports both `Plugin` implementing classes and rule source classes will be introduced:

-    interface AppliedPlugins {
-        @Nullable
-        Class<?> findPlugin(String id);
-        boolean contains(String id);
-        void withPlugin(String id, Action<? super Class<?>> action);
-    }

-    interface PluginAware {
-        AppliedPlugins getAppliedPlugins();
-    }

-### Test Coverage

-- ~~Rule source plugin can be applied to Project via `apply()` using an id or type~~
-- ~~`Plugin` implementing classes can be applied to Project via `apply(type: ... )`~~
-- ~~Rule source plugin can be applied to Project via `plugins {}`~~
-- ~~Rule source plugin can be applied in ProjectBuilder based unit test~~
-- ~~Rule source plugin cannot be applied to `PluginAware` that is not model rule compatible (e.g. Gradle)~~
-- ~~Reasonable error message is provided when the `RulePlugin` implementation violates the rules for rule sources~~
-- ~~`Plugin` impl can include nested rule source class~~
-- ~~A useful error message is presented to the user if they try to apply a rule source plugin as a regular plugin, i. e. `apply plugin: RuleSourcePlugin` or `apply { plugin RuleSourcePlugin }`~~
-- ~~Can use `AppliedPlugins` and ids to check if both `Plugin` implementing classes and rule source classes are applied to a project~~
-- ~~A useful error message is presented when using `PluginContainer.withId()` or `PluginContainer.withType()` to check if a rule source plugin is applied~~

-### Other issues

-- `TaskRemovalIntegrationTest.cant remove task in after evaluate if task is used by a #annotationClass` is ignored
-- Some int test coverage for inputs that become ambiguous or cannot be coerced to requested type during rule execution.
-- Error message when DSl rule or compiled rule fail should report the purpose (eg could not configure task thing) rather than the mechanics (eg SomeClass.method() threw an exception).

 ## Rules are extracted from plugins once and cached globally

 Currently, when applying rule based plugins we go reflecting on the plugin and immediately applying rules that we find.